Politics of Togo: Executive branch

-The president is elected by popular vote for a five-year term.
-The prime minister is appointed by the president.
+The president is indirectly elected by parliament for a four-year term, renewable once.
+The prime minister is appointed by the president and they can serve a term of six years, renewable indefinitely.
 The Council of Ministers is appointed by the president on the advice of the prime minister.

 Legislative branch

-The National Assembly (Assemblée Nationale) has 81 members, elected for a five-year term in single-seat constituencies.
+The National Assembly (Assemblée Nationale) has 91 members, elected for a five-year term in single-seat constituencies.

 Togo is a one party dominant state with the Union for the Republic in power.
 Opposition parties are allowed, but are widely considered to have no real chance of gaining power.

 Political parties and elections

 Judicial branch

 The Togolese judiciary is modeled on the French system.
 There is a Court of Appeal (Cour d’Appel) and a Supreme Court (Cour Suprême).

 Administrative divisions

 Togo is divided in five regions: Kara, Plateaux, Savanes, Centrale, Maritime.
 For administrative purposes, the regions are subdivided into 35 prefectures, each having an appointed prefect.

 International organization participation

-ACCT, ACP, AfDB, Commonwealth of NationsECA, ECOWAS), Entente, FAO, FZ, G-77, IBRD, ICAO, ICC, ICRM, IDA, IFAD, IFC, IFRCS, ILO, IMF, IMO, Intelsat, Interpol, IOC, ITU, ITUC, MINURSO, MIPONUH, NAM, OAU, OIC, OPCW, UEMOA, UN, UNCTAD, UNESCO, UNIDO, UPU, WADB, WAEMU, WCO, EFTU, WHO, WIPO, WMO, WToO, WTrO.
+ACCT, ACP, AfDB, Commonwealth of NationsECA, ECOWAS), Entente, FAO, FZ, G-77, IBRD, ICAO, ICC, ICRM, IDA, IFAD, IFC, IFRCS, ILO, IMF, IMO, Intelsat, Interpol, IOC, ITU, ITUC, MINURSO, MIPONUH, NAM, OAU, OIC, OPCW, UN, UNCTAD, UNESCO, UNIDO, UPU, WADB, WAEMU, WCO, EFTU, WHO, WIPO, WMO, WToO, WTrO.